mfreema5/HUM380-GameDesign/Gamification-paper/16-motivations-game-focus.md

 #### Motivations &ndash; game focus

-The list of motivations in “Playful Design &ndash; Creating game experiences in everyday interfaces” (Ferrara 2012) is from the perspective of a game designer.
+There is a list of motivations in “Playful Design &ndash; Creating game experiences in everyday interfaces” (Ferrara 2012) that is from the perspective of a game designer.
 It attempts to answer the question of why people are motivated to play the games they play.

 * *Autonomy* &ndash; People are motivated to play games in which they have freedom of action.
 Players' enjoyment of a game “is very strongly related” to “the degree of autonomy” that it gives them.
 * *Immersion* &ndash; Games that give players a “deep experience of immersion” create the possibility for achieving “flow” (Csikszentmihalyi 1991).
 The resulting “feelings of contentment and well-being, even euphoria” motivate players to play the game.